To become an Italian Wine Scholar and receive the IWS credential candidates need to pass the exams for Unit 1 and Unit 2 with a composite score of 75%

 After your second exam is graded, you receive a results letter, and if your composite score for both units is above 75%, you receive a certificate and lapel pin.

 You start by retaking the exam for the unit for which you had the lowest score.
 If your new composite score is above 75%, you pass.
 If not, you may register to retake the exam for the other unit.
-There is a fee for retaking exams.
+There is an $180 fee for retaking an exam.
+Follow these links to register for: IWS Unit 1 Exam Resit - IWS Unit 2 Exam Resit

 Perhaps this question is best answered by discussing what you do not need to know: dates DOC/Gs were granted, percentages of grapes in the blend, production numbers, and food traditions.